nebius/contree-sdk/contree-sdk/README.md

 ```

 10. Replace `<EMAIL>` with your Nebius email (e.g. `yourname@nebius.com`) and `<TOKEN>` with your saved token
+11. Install the package like you normally would using `pip install contree-sdk`

 > [!TIP]
 > For package managers that don't use `~/.pip/pip.conf` (e.g. `uv`, `pdm`) please refer to their respective documentation.